 Jon Berndt Olsen is dean of Waldsee, the German Language Village, during the first half of our summer.
-Berndt has been on staff at Concordia Language Villages for 27 years and was a villager at both the German and Norwegian Language Villages.
+Berndt has been on staff at Concordia Language Villages for 33 years and was a villager at both the German and Norwegian Language Villages.
 He is fluent in German and has studied Norwegian and Russian.
 This is his 20th year as dean.

 He has held fellowships from the National Endowment for the Humanities, the Fulbright Commission, the Robert Bosch Foundation and the Social Science Research Council.
-Berndt has held teaching positions at Texas Tech University, The College of William and Mary, George Mason University and is currently an Assistant Professor of History at the University of Massachusetts at Amherst, where he specializes in German History, Public History and Digital History.
-Berndt’s first book, Tailoring Truth: Politicizing the Past and Negotiating Memory in East Germany, 1945-1990 is forthcoming from Berghahn Books and scheduled for publication in February 2015.
+Berndt has held teaching positions at Texas Tech University, The College of William and Mary, George Mason University and is currently an Assistant Professor of History at the University of Massachusetts at Amherst, where he specializes in German History and Digital History.